flyketch/notes/README.md

 # notes
 notes every day.

-from now on
+from now on!

 record the life.

-come on
+come on!

+do not be hesitate.